What is a Travel Confidant?

 Day 1- Morning Eiffel Tower and Seine Boat Tour

-I’d buy tickets to the top of the Eiffel Tower like, early online months ahead of time if you can.
+I’d buy tickets to the top of the Eiffel Tower like, early and online, months ahead of time if you can.
 It fills up VERY quickly.
 Especially if you are going at high season. (during the summer and Christmas) Some people see no point in going to the top, as there is no view of the Tower- only looking out of the tower.
 But it is kind of a bucket list thingy.
 It is up to you.
 Then when you are done and down, walk towards the boat cruises.
 They are a few blocks and walkable from the Tower.
 I think the boat is worth it.
 There are a few options, but we did the: Seine River cruise http://www.bateaux-mouches.fr/en

 Your hotel concierge may give you free tickets for the boats- they sometimes have them.
 Ask!